 Serve on pancakes, waffles, or toast.
-Real maple syrup also makes good sweetening drinks as well as dressings, salads, and other baked goods.
+Real maple syrup also makes good sweetening drinks as well as dressings, salads, and other baked goods that can benefit from the sweet maple flavor.
 Vi, AGPHIA!

 No other species do not produce special sap.
-Only those species in the Acer genus (hard maple) produce a high enough concentration of sugar in their sap to be made into syrup or other maple products.
+Only those species in the Acer genus (hard maple) produce a high enough concentration of sugar in their sap to go through the maple syrup process or create other maple products.

-The best quality makes maple syrup is harvested from the sap of the sugar, or rock maple tree.
-The red maple and black maples can also produce good quality sap for syrup, but their production is less than that of the sugar maple.
+The best quality maple syrup is harvested from the sap of the sugar, or rock maple tree.
+One interesting maple syrup fact is that the red maple and black maples can also produce good quality sap for syrup, but their production is less than that of the sugar maples.

 The maple syrup season or sugaring season is short (about 6 weeks) and typically runs from February to March or April depending on the weather.
 The first springtime thaw is what triggers the sap flow in the maple tree, so warmer winters and climate change are having a big impact on the process.